SNIFF ($SNIFF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SNIFF Historical Price

-According to the latest data gathered on SNIFF live price page, the current price of SNIFF is 0.00014794USD.
-The circulating supply of SNIFF($SNIFF) is 969.83M $SNIFF , giving it a market capitalization of $143.49K.
+According to the latest data gathered on SNIFF live price page, the current price of SNIFF is 0USD.
+The circulating supply of SNIFF($SNIFF) is 969.82M $SNIFF , giving it a market capitalization of $159.09K.

 The SNIFF Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $SNIFF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.